AndyP01/ads-over-mqtt/README.md

 </TcConfig>
 ```

-Broker located at 127.0.0.1, i.e. local home address.
-Port 1883 is the default port number for unsecured MQTT communications.
+Broker located at 127.0.0.1, i.e. local home address, using port 1883 which is the default port number for unsecured MQTT communications.
 ```xml
 <Address Port=”1883”>127.0.0.1</Address>
 ```